enjaku4/rabarber/README.md

 [![Github Actions badge](https://github.com/enjaku4/rabarber/actions/workflows/ci.yml/badge.svg)](https://github.com/enjaku4/rabarber/actions/workflows/ci.yml)
 [![License](https://img.shields.io/github/license/enjaku4/rabarber.svg)](LICENSE)

 Rabarber is a role-based authorization library for Ruby on Rails that focuses on controller-level access control.
 Rather than answering domain questions like "can this user create a post?", Rabarber answers "can this user access the create post endpoint?", providing a clean separation between authorization and business logic.

-**Key Features:**

-- Role-based authorization
-- Controller-level access control
-- Multi-tenancy support through contextual roles
-- Dynamic authorization with conditional logic
-- View helpers for role-based content rendering
+It supports multi-tenancy through contextual roles, dynamic authorization with conditional logic, and includes view helpers for role-based content rendering.

 **Example of Usage:**